 For our entire journey along The Way we are honing our lives to attune our self with the Higher Self, and for the final surrender of the ego in death.
 Recovery from alcoholism arises out of Lovingness, from the Truth of that which you are.
 Everything in the past was necessary for you, including the moment of winnowing, at bottom, the dissolution, Step Zero.
 This is because you can’t really love yourself until you’ve to some extent despised yourself.
 For the addicted person it is absolutely essential in this lifetime to experience this, and to face the truth about yourself.
 Just as in Alchemy, it is in the face of death itself – absolute dissolution – that the substance is transformed.
 The spiritual path, The Way of the Alcoholic, the extinguishing of ego, the surrender, all is practice for the final surrender of oneself in death.

 It’s said that if those on The Way are painstaking about reconciling with others who were harmed at earlier points on the path, such spiritual seekers will be amazed before they are even half way through making amends.
 They will know a new and even greater happiness (if that even seemed possible) which is yet another station on The Way to higher consciousness and atonement with The Absolute.
-When we are constantly striving to create our lives from the centre of our humility, we arrive at the Present Moment.
+When we create our lives from a centre of humility, we arrive contentedly in the present moment.

 Much can be said of the exquisite practices of prayer and meditation as we come to know the Higher Power more deeply, and as we move toward fulfilling our true purpose as human beings.

-The spiritual awakening that we gain on The Way of The Alcoholic is greater than whatever alcohol or drugs gave us.
+You can be assured that the spiritual awakening we gain on The Way of The Alcoholic is greater than whatever alcohol or drugs gave us.
 Coincidentally, AA’s Twelfth Step explains the whole process of alcoholism: Having become conscious as a result of the total alcoholic experience – having become addicted, having hit bottom, having surrendered, having turned around, having gone through a process of spiritual purification – having had a spiritual awakening – we realize recovery.
-And what we recover is the Absolute Consciousness, our Real Self.
+And what we recover is a glimpse of Pure Consciousness, our Real Self.